 Why feed?
 A person can enjoy interacting with an animal that is wild: making eye contact, seeing small details and colours in its fur or feathers, or discovering how they behave and getting to know it as an individual.

 But a few people take this to the other extreme.
 Providing more food and attracting more wildlife, can be seen simply as providing greater care.
 But attracting large numbers of wild birds to the one place can soon lead to them spilling over into neighbours’ properties.
-In these situations the wildlife becomes an unwanted nuisance triggering disputes that can be difficult to resolve.
-At the same time bringing wildlife together in unnaturally high numbers can cause stress, spread disease and expose these animals to nutritional disorders if the wrong food (or too much) is provided.
+In these situations the wildlife becomes an unwanted nuisance, triggering disputes that can be difficult to resolve.
+At the same time bringing wildlife together in unnaturally high numbers can cause stress, spread disease and expose these animals to nutritional disorders if the wrong food (or too much of it) is provided.

-The information provided below is about how to plan ahead and to feed wildlife responsibly and be considerate to your neighbours.
+The information provided below is about how to plan ahead and to feed wildlife responsibly, while also being considerate to your neighbours.

 Feeding wildlife can be fun, but is it good for the animal?

 If done responsibly there is little impact.
 But you need to understand the risks.
 There are a few things to consider before you next put out any food for the wildlife in your backyard: